SimonYip22/Neural-Network-ICU-Deterioration-Predictor/README.md

 ### 13.1 Overview
 - This project delivers a full end-to-end deterioration-risk pipeline, but several constraints limit generalisability, temporal expressiveness, and clinical applicability
-- These limitations reflect realistic conditions in applied healthcare ML and define clear directions for future development
+- These limitations reflect realistic conditions in applied healthcare machine learning and define clear directions for future development
 - **The main limiting factors are:**
-  - Small patient cohort of single-centre data
+  - Small, single-centre patient cohort
-  - NEWS2-only vitals features that become only aggregated patient-level targets
+  - NEWS2-only feature space with limited modality richness
-  - Constrained temporal supervision leading to weaker learning
+  - Patient-level (aggregate) supervision rather than timestamp-level learning
-  - Absence of external/prospective validation
+  - Absence of external and prospective validation
-- **These reflect realistic applied healthcare ML constraints and define clear opportunities for future improvement:** larger multi-centre datasets, timestamp-level supervision, richer feature modalities, expanded temporal architectures, and clinician-validated interpretability
+- **These constraints position the work as methodological validation rather than clinically deployable modelling, while defining clear opportunities for improvement:** larger multi-centre datasets, timestamp-level supervision, richer multimodal inputs, enhanced temporal architectures, and clinically validated interpretability

 ##
-### 13.2 Data & Cohort Constraints
+### 13.2 Data & Statistical Constraints
-- **Small cohort size:** The deep model (TCN) operates near the minimum data required for stable temporal learning.
-Limited patient diversity restricts generalisation and increases variance
+- **Small cohort size (demo dataset):** The use of a limited dataset (~140 ICU stays) introduces high variance in model estimates and increases the risk of overfitting, particularly for high-capacity models such as TCNs
-- **Single-centre dataset:** All data originate from one hospital, external validity, cross-site transferability, and demographic robustness remain untested
+- **Single-centre dataset:** All data originate from one institution; external validity, cross-site transferability, and demographic robustness remain untested
+- **Optimistic performance estimates:** Metrics such as ROC-AUC and R² are likely inflated due to limited sample size and constrained data diversity
+- **Lack of uncertainty estimation:** Confidence intervals and variance estimates were not computed; in a production or research setting, cross-validation or bootstrapping would be required to quantify metric stability
-- **Class imbalance:** `median_risk` required `pos_weight`; imbalance still affects calibration reliability
+- **Class imbalance:** `median_risk` required `pos_weight`; imbalance may still affect calibration and probability reliability
-- **Outcome distribution skew:** `pct_time_high` is heavily right-skewed, log transform stabilised training but the real distribution is narrow and limits learnable variance
+- **Outcome distribution skew:** `pct_time_high` is heavily right-skewed; log transformation stabilised training but limits effective learnable variance
+- **Limited generalisability:** Results should be interpreted as **methodological validation rather than clinically reliable performance**
-- **NEWS2-only feature space:** No labs, medications, imaging, or high-frequency vitals are included.
-This constrains signal richness and reduces the benefit normally gained from temporal deep learning models
+- **Restricted feature space:** NEWS2-derived vitals exclude labs, medications, imaging, and high-frequency signals, constraining signal richness and reducing the advantage of temporal deep learning approaches

 ##
 ### 13.3 Modelling & Target Design Constraints
-- **Patient-level supervision only:** Both models predict patient-level summaries (`max_risk`, `median_risk`, `pct_time_high`); TCNs typically require timestamp-level labels to exploit temporal gradients; this setup weakens temporal learning and structurally favours LightGBM
+- **Patient-level supervision only:** Both models predict aggregated patient-level outcomes (`max_risk`, `median_risk`, `pct_time_high`); this limits the ability of temporal models to learn fine-grained deterioration dynamics
-- **Aggregate/binary targets collapse temporal richness:** Deterioration trajectories are compressed into coarse summaries, this limits temporal model expressiveness and removes short-horizon prediction capability
+- **Temporal signal compression:** Aggregated targets collapse longitudinal trajectories into coarse summaries, removing short-horizon prediction capability and weakening temporal learning
+- **Structural bias favouring tabular models:** The use of patient-level targets inherently advantages models like LightGBM over sequence-based architectures such as TCNs
-- **No ensembles or hybrid architectures:** Models were evaluated independently to preserve methodological clarity, ensemble methods may provide better absolute accuracy but were intentionally excluded
+- **No ensemble or hybrid modelling:** Models were evaluated independently to preserve methodological clarity; ensemble approaches may improve absolute performance but were intentionally excluded
-- **Regression clipping:** Negative values are clipped to 0 in deployment-safe inference, this avoids invalid predictions but introduces minor structural bias
+- **Regression clipping:** Negative predictions are clipped to zero during inference; this ensures valid outputs but introduces minor structural bias

 ##
 ### 13.4 Temporal & Architectural Constraints
-- **Limited temporal receptive field:** The TCN uses three dilated blocks with small kernel size, long-range ICU dependencies and slow deterioration patterns are only partially captured
+- **Limited temporal receptive field:** The TCN uses a relatively shallow architecture with constrained dilation (3 dilated blocks with small kernel sizes), limiting its ability to capture long-range ICU dependencies and slow deterioration patterns
-- **Padded/truncated sequences:** Timelines are padded to a fixed length, very short or very long stays may lose informative context
+- **Fixed-length sequence handling:** Sequences are padded or truncated to a uniform length; very short or very long ICU stays may lose informative temporal context
-- **Under-utilisation of deep temporal structure:** Because labels are patient-level, the TCN compresses rich sequences into one scalar embedding; temporal gradients dilute across all timesteps, weakening event-level learning
+- **Under-utilisation of temporal structure:** Due to patient-level supervision, the TCN compresses full time-series data into a single embedding, diluting temporal gradients and reducing event-level learning capacity

 ##
 ### 13.5 Evaluation & Generalisation Constraints
-- **No external validation:** All evaluation is internal; true generalisation across hospitals, timelines, or care practices is unknown
+- **No external validation:** All evaluation is performed on internal data; generalisation across institutions, populations, and care settings is untested
-- **No temporal or prospective validation:** Tested only on historical, batch-mode data; real-time performance, drift behaviour, and robustness to streaming inputs remain unassessed
+- **No temporal or prospective validation:** Models are evaluated on retrospective, batch data only; real-time performance, robustness to data drift (e.g., concept drift), and behaviour under streaming conditions remain unassessed
+- **Single-split evaluation:** Absence of cross-validation limits robustness of reported metrics and increases sensitivity to dataset partitioning

 ##
 ### 13.6 Clinical Integration Constraints
-- **No clinician review of interpretability outputs:** SHAP/saliency insights were not validated by domain experts
+- **No clinician validation:** Interpretability outputs (e.g., SHAP values, saliency maps) were not reviewed by domain experts; clinical plausibility is inferred but not formally validated
-- **No EHR or workflow integration:** The pipeline is technically robust but not yet implemented or tested in real decision-support environments
+- **No workflow integration:** The system is not integrated with electronic health record (EHR) systems or clinical decision-making workflows
+- **No real-world deployment testing:** The pipeline has not been evaluated in operational environments; usability, latency, and clinical impact remain untested

 ---